AndroidCSOfficial/android-code-studio/README.md

 ## License

 ```
-AndroidIDE is free software: you can redistribute it and/or modify
+AndroidIDE-Rv2 is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-AndroidIDE is distributed in the hope that it will be useful,
+AndroidIDE-Rv2 is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.